A BRIEF HISTORY OF EARLY TEXAS KARATE

 With so many champions and coaches in the Lone Star State, it was only natural that Texas was also at the center of the business side of American karate.
 At the height of his commercial empire Allen Steen operated nine Texas Karate Institutes and had interests in 20 other schools in the Southwest as well as in Europe.
 Many of the innovations of his business are still used by commercial schools today including separating the instructional staff and the marketing staff (program directors) and establishing separate programs and payment schedules.
 Steen’s schools were among the first to have wall-to-wall mats, glassed-in offices and saunas.
 Many of the most well respected entrepreneurs, authors and masters of today’s martial arts are beholden to this Texas legend and his influence.

 J. Pat Burleson (who had trained under Jhoon Rhee) earned the first black belt promotion by Allen Steen.
-Together they would team up to dominate Texas karate as Steen’s territory, originally, was the Dallas area while Burleson’s was Fort Worth.
+Together teamed up to dominate Texas karate as Steen’s territory, originally, was the Dallas area while Burleson’s was Fort Worth.
 Burleson was one of the first to use the “belt-goal” system in the early 1960s.
 Before his system most schools had only white, brown and black belt ranking.
-He produced the Texas State Championships (which, in spite of its name became one of the leading tournaments in the nation) and the Tournament of Champions.
+He produced the Texas State Championships (which, in spite of its name became one of the leading tournaments in the nation).
 His chain of schools in and around Ft.
-Worth became one of the beacons of the early martial arts in Texas and beyond.
+Worth became one of the beacons of early martial arts in Texas and beyond.

 The early 70s saw the growth of karate in Houston as well as DFW.
 George Minshew (who earned his black belt under Steen of course) established his chain of schools in the city with its own stable of outstanding competitors and instructors such as Larry Ritchie.
 Tournament champ Ishmael Robles opened his first school in Galveston in 1975, Roy Kurban began teaching in Arlington, and Rick Vaughn went to Lubbock.
 “Rough and tough” karate was spreading across the state.